maiamailander/nasa-sbir-analysis/final project/README.md

-# Clustering and regression using Machine Learning : Space Sector Investment
+# Clustering and regression using Machine Learning : Space Sector Investment Predictions

-# Research Question : Which regression model — Linear, Ridge, Random Forest, or Gradient Boosting — best predicts NASA SBIR project funding amounts from thematic clusters identified through K-Means?
+# Research Question : Do Space Project Themes Influence Funding?
+A Machine Learning Approach Using K-Means Clustering and Regression Model Comparison

 ## Setup